 5. Incorporate Feedback and Finalize Your Product Design

 This is the final step before the finished product is mass-produced.
-After integrating all necessary feedback, have a functional prototype that represents what the product will resemble and exactly how it will work.
-A product development company that offers 3D printing can help you cut costs both in the production and testing phases.
+After integrating all necessary feedbacks, have a functional prototype that represents what the product will resemble.
+A manufacturer that offers 3D printing can help you cut costs both in the production and testing phases.

 Types of Rapid Prototyping Techniques

-While there are different prototyping techniques, they can be organized in two main groups.
-One is additive manufacturing (3D printing) and the other is subtractive manufacturing (CNC machining and routing).
+While there are different prototyping techniques, they can be summarized into additive manufacturing and CNC tools.

-Additive manufacturing is commonly known as 3D printing.
-Additive manufacturing involves the production of 3D models from CAD files and builds a part layer by layer.
-The major types of additive rapid manufacturing used are:
+Additive manufacturing or AM is commonly known as industrial 3d production.
+Additive manufacturing involves the production of 3d models from CAD files.
+The major types of additive rapid tooling used by are;

 I. Stereolithography SLA